carloslfu/tribe-tech-test/README.md

   - [x] Create Record Window
   - [x] Link "Send" button in the User Data Window to the Record Window creation
   - [x] Implement video recording
-- [ ] Implement video save:
+- [x] Implement video save:
-  - [x] The user save the video with a "Save" button on the Record Window and it should be uploaded to Firebase Storage
+  - [x] The user save the video with a "Save" button on the Record Window and it should be uploaded to Firebase Storage, and close the Record Window
+  - [x] When a video is uploaded the Main Window should show a notification message
-  - [ ] When a video is uploaded to firebase storage it metadata should be saved on Firebase Realtime Database.
-Metadata: user name, user email, and video link
+  - [x] When a video is uploaded to Firebase storage its metadata should be saved on Firebase Realtime Database.
+Metadata: user name, user email, and video link.
 - [ ] Implement a video list on the Main Window:
   - [ ] Implement list
   - [ ] Implement Firebase Realtime DB subscription